blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 We will start with creating a basic `Purchasing` smart contract to record products, total quantity, and buyers on the blockchain.

-> We start with the contract template file `Purchasing-template.sol`.
+> We start with the contract template file `contracts/Purchasing-template.sol`.
 ```
 pragma solidity ^0.5.8;